lucasskoff/LucasAndLizAdventuresWith/README.md

 Link to the website: www.lucasandliz.com

 Install node and npm to run code.
-Don't forget to 'npm install'!
+Don't forget to run 'npm ci'!

 Created by Lucas Skoff and Elizabeth Wells. 	♥